 The ability to use some AI tool to automatically parse a document (or a multiplicity of documents) is becoming increasingly attractive, though not absolutely essential to the actual development of specifications.

-Proposal 18: means should be considered to allow a more reliable use of AI tools to parse 3GPP documents.
+Proposal 18: Means should be considered to allow a more reliable use of AI tools to parse 3GPP documents.
 This could be reflected as part of best practices and should be considered in the Drafting Rules.
 It should be noted that the 3GPP Drafting Rules recommend the use of OMML (Office Math Markup Language) format, native in Microsoft Word, for equations today.

 Note that while some issues may not be faced by all WGs, the use of automation may be relevant to all WGs.